isah-suleiman/Nexasat/README.md

 ## Project Overview: Enhancing Revenue Strategies with CLV Segmentation

-!(assets/images/NEXASAT.png)
+!(assets/images/NEXASAT.jpg)

 ### Business Challenge
 NexaSat, a prominent player in the telecommunications industry, faces a critical dilemma: how to optimize marketing efforts and resource allocation.
 Their diverse customer base—ranging from occasional users to loyal enthusiasts—requires a tailored approach.
 As competition intensifies, NexaSat aims to maximize revenue from existing customers while identifying high-potential prospects.
 The challenge lies in pinpointing receptive customers and crafting personalized offers.

 ### Untapped Potential
-NexaSat recognizes untapped opportunities within their customer base.
+NexaSat recognizes untapped opportunities within its customer base.
 Personalized offers and bundled services could boost Average Revenue Per User (ARPU).
 However, without a structured approach, their up-selling and cross-selling efforts yield suboptimal results.

 ### The Solution: CLV Segmentation
 - What is CLV Segmentation?